SE-Alpha-Project/PULSE/README.md

 - **Security:** Your data is precious, and we guard it like our own.
 Rest assured, your information stays private and secure.

 In today's fast-paced world, maintaining health is a challenge.
 But with the right tools and community, this challenge becomes an enjoyable journey.
-And Burnout is here to make sure of that.
+And PULSE is here to make sure of that.

 # Walkthrough

-Link to the implementation video of the BurnOut application: [Video](https://drive.google.com/file/d/1UlaIKC_3sxjySAmIVvCIVoci0tKdaqf4/view?usp=drive_link)
+Link to the implementation video of the PULSE application: [Video](https://drive.google.com/file/d/1UlaIKC_3sxjySAmIVvCIVoci0tKdaqf4/view?usp=drive_link)

 # Application Screenshots